Buying a Nuc of Bees: Is it a Good Idea?

 But, not all nucs sold are of equal quality – get a clear idea of exactly what you are buying.
 How many frames?
 Will all the frames be drawn out with comb?

 Quality nucs should be “busting at the seams” with bees – a good population.
-Installing the bee nuc quickly into a full size hive allows the bee family to get to work.
+Installing the bee nuc quickly allows the bee family to get to work.

-Be sure that you have your equipment ready to put your nuc into a larger box as soon as they arrive.
+If it is time to move your nuc to a full hive – hopefully they are ready.
 If the nuc is not full of bees – you may not have received your money’s worth.

 However, every method of getting started has ups and downs.
 Getting a jump start on hive growth may outweigh the disadvantages of choosing a bee nuc for your new hive.